Dzhango/Dzhango/README.md

 ## Current Work:
-- 🔭 working on ...
+- 🔭 Right now I'm working on ...
 Meme Stock Project
-- 🌱 learning ...
+- 🌱 I'm learning more about...
 Next.js
-- 👯 looking to collaborate on ... web applications
+- 👯 I'm looking to collaborate on ... web applications
-- 🤔 looking for help with ...
+- 🤔 I'm looking for help with ...
 Python for Data Science
 - 📫 How to reach me: ...
 [Linkedin](https://linkedin.com/in/dbayanda)
 - ⚡  Fun fact: ...
 I once eat 2.5lbs of chicken breast in one day -->